-- the use of quoted market prices or dealer quotes for similar instruments. - Foreign currency forwards are valued at the present value of future cash flows based on the forward exchange rates at the balance sheet - Interest rate swaps are valued at the present value of the estimated future cash flows based on observable yield curves. - Investments in unlisted unit trusts are valued at the mid-price as established by the underlying trust's Responsible Entity. - Securities which are not listed on a securities exchange or are thinly traded are valued using quotes from brokers. - o Fair value in an inactive or unquoted market (level 3)
+- the use of quoted market prices or dealer quotes for similar instruments. - Foreign currency forwards are valued at the present value of future cash flows based on the forward exchange rates at the balance sheet date. - Interest rate swaps are valued at the present value of the estimated future cash flows based on observable yield curves. - Investments in unlisted unit trusts are valued at the mid-price as established by the underlying trust's Responsible Entity. - Securities which are not listed on a securities exchange or are thinly traded are valued using quotes from brokers.

+4 Fair value measurement (continued)

+o Fair value in an inactive or unquoted market (level 3)